vishal-vaghasiya/interview-questions-ios/Swift.md

 ### Answer:
 Swift uses ARC for class types.
 Structs and enums are value types and are typically stored on the stack.
-Memory is automatically released when reference count becomes zero.
+Memory is automatically released when the reference count becomes zero.

 ### Easy Remember:
 Class → ARC